Ties for Steel Frames

 The Ancon 25/14 channel system is designed to tie brickwork to steel frames including steel studwork.

-Self-drilling screws fix through the channel and the rigid insulation board, into the steel.
+Self-drilling high-thread screws fix through the channel and the insulation, into the steel.
 Once the channel is installed, Ancon SD25 wall ties can be positioned at any point along its length and are built into the bed joints of the outer leaf of brickwork.

 The channel has a 16mm opening to easily accommodate a drive socket and washer for the fixing screws.
-This system has been independently tested.
+This system has been independently tested and is CE marked.

-Ancon recommends SD25 wall ties achieve a minimum embedment of 55mm in the outer leaf of brickwork.
+Ancon recommends SD25 wall ties are designed to achieve an embedment of 55mm in the outer leaf of brickwork.
 They are available in lengths from 100mm to 300mm to suit open cavities up to 259mm.